 Candlesticks, moving averages and the volume weighted average price are all different the ways you can find it and they’re all equally important.
 They each show you the little nuances that are happening as a stock moves.

-If you see a price hitting the volume weighted average price and it’s support, you’re going to want that support level to hold if you want to get in.
+Also, when you see a price hitting the volume weighted average price and it’s support, you’re going to want that support level to hold if you want to get in.

-If it breaks the support level of the volume weighted average price and trades under if for the rest of the trading day, it’s in a bearish trend.
+Pay close attention to it as it breaks the support level of the volume weighted average price and trades under if for the rest of the trading day.
+Hence, it’s in a bearish trend.